Search for:

 Accessibility Policy

-Crohn’s and Colitis Canada (“CCC”) is committed to improving accessibility by ensuring its policies, practices and procedures for the provision of its services are consistent with the legislation to effectively provide services to individuals with disabilities.
+Crohn’s and Colitis Canada is committed to improving accessibility by ensuring its policies, practices and procedures for the provision of its services are consistent with the legislation to effectively provide services to individuals with disabilities.

-CCC is committed to improving accessibility in providing its services and treating all individuals, in a way that allows them to maintain their dignity and independence, and as such, is committed to providing equal opportunity for individuals with disabilities to access, use and benefit from its services.
+We are committed to improving accessibility in providing its services and treating all individuals, in a way that allows them to maintain their dignity and independence, and as such, is committed to providing equal opportunity for individuals with disabilities to access, use and benefit from its services.

-CCC will put the following policies into practice as required by the
+Crohn's and Colitis Canada will put the following policies into practice as required by the

 Accessibility for Ontarians with Disabilities Act